 During the last week of June, all students in Years 7, 8 and 9 undertake activities to develop their enterprise skills and promote awareness of local charities ,engagement with the local community and provide the opportunity to develop as a citizen through voluntary work as part of our “Pledge week”.
 The normal school timetable is suspended for the week to enable students and staff to work together on a number of projects.
 The rationale behind the week is that in the 21st Century, all citizens need to be enterprising and outward looking both in their work and in their personal lives.
 Businesses need employees who are innovative in their approach to solving problems and who can cope with uncertainty and change.

-Should you require any further information about the Curriculum then please contact Mr C Barns, Assistant Principal via the Academy Office by telephoning 01953 452335 or by email firstname.lastname@example.org
+Should you require any further information about the Curriculum then please contact Mr C Barns, Deputy Principal via the Academy Office by telephoning 01953 452335 or by email firstname.lastname@example.org